INTERNATIONAL RELATIONS

 Some handy resources for the unit:

 Feb.
-12 (W): Why do constructivists think it's up to us (especially our leaders and cultures) to create the kind of world we want to live in?
+13 (F): Why do constructivists think it's up to us (especially our leaders and cultures) to create the kind of world we want to live in?

-• Read the short section on Constructivism in Arreguin-Toft textbook, Chp.
+• Re-read the short section on Constructivism in Arreguin-Toft textbook, Chp.
 3,

 • Nina Tannenwald, sections from "Stigmatizing the Bomb" (International Security, 2004, 11p).
 This is an edited version of the article that removes most of her evidence explaining how and why the "nuclear" taboo formed.
 The short version provides a perhaps clearer explanation of how constructivist theory explain state behavior that what you see in your textbook, so that is why it is assigned.
 Also, we will return to her argument at the end of the course when we explore why only some countries have nuclear weapons while others do not.